 |#5.
 CuddleBug Muslin Swaddle Blankets|

 Before starting our reviews of the best swaddling blankets of the year, we want to make a few observations.
-Over the course of 2015-2018, there has been a huge influx of small businesses (and some very large ones) making their own versions of Muslin Cotton swaddle blankets.
+Over the course of the last few years, there has been a huge influx of small businesses (and some very large ones) making their own versions of Muslin Cotton swaddle blankets.
 Each company tends to have its own unique designs, with various patterns, illustrations, and colors.
 As the market is quickly becoming saturated with muslin cotton swaddling blankets, it has become increasingly difficult to differentiate them: which is the softest, which is the right size, which has the best patterns, which uses the best manufacturing controls, and which is organic?
-To be fair, most are really soft after a few washings, they are mostly about 46" to 48" square, and most are 100% natural muslin cotton, and most are *about* the same thickness.
+To be fair, most are really soft after a few washings, they are mostly about 46" to 48" square, and most are 100% natural muslin cotton (so soft!), and most are *about* the same thickness.
 It's important to point out that most are also made in China, though some claim to use 100% organic cotton, though we are not completely confident in the controls used for verifying that fact.
 We are also getting concerned about quality control with the bright dyes being used by many companies, without any mention of how the dyes are sourced or what they might contain.

 With all that in mind, we've done our best to find you the best swaddle blankets made by the most reputable companies and brands on the baby products market.
 And we have done hands-on testing with all of them: wrapping babies, washing the blankets several times, and making sure they perform well not only the first time but also after repeated use.
 We also checked carefully for any rashes or irritation on the arms, neck, and legs, to make sure these blankets were not using any harsh and irritating chemicals in their production.

 This is our hands-on review of swaddling and receiving blankets.
 Be sure to also check out our reviews of the best swaddlers and sleep sacks.